mem48/geocompr/main.md

 These numbers represent point's distance from an $origin$ along the $x$ (horizontal) and $y$ (vertical) axis.
 In 3 dimensional CRSs three numbers are needed: $x$, $y$ and $z$.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">The geographic vector model with R's `vector` class.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Don't confuse geographic vector data with `vector`s in R.
-The latter is a data format in R such as `data.frame` and `matrix`.
+The former is a data model, the latter is an R class just like `data.frame` and `matrix`.
-However, we can represent spatial coordinates, which are part of the geographic vector data model, using R's `vector` class.</div>\EndKnitrBlock{rmdnote}
+There is a link between the two meanings, however: the spatial coordinates at the heart of the geographic vector data model can be represented in R using `vector` objects or lists of them.</div>\EndKnitrBlock{rmdnote}

 In mathematical notation these points are typically represented as numbers separated by commas and enclosed by a pair of brackets:
 $(1, 3)$ for example, represents a point located one unit to the right and three units above the origin.